breslav/breslav.github.io/content/blog/2025-02-18-vision/index.md

 Zooming in a little, we see that in order to apply a transformer to an image we need some way to turn it into a sequence of vectors.
 The approach taken in this paper is to slice up an image into small patches (e.g \(16\times16\) pixels.), flatten each patch, and then order them from top to bottom and left to right.
 Then a learned linear projection is applied to each image patch to produce embeddings.
 Positional embeddings, which are learned, are added to the input (image) embeddings.
 The resulting vectors are fed into a transformer encoder.

 In order to perform classification a classification head was added to the transformer encoder along with a classification token (learnable embedding) at position 0.
 During training, large labeled image datasets (like ImageNet and successors) were used with a standard classification loss to train the model (in contrast to pre-training with self-supervision).
 The authors report that when fine-tuning for specific tasks the pre-trained prediction head is replaced by a zero initialized feed forward layer.
+The overall architecture is shown in the figure below.

+{{< imgproc vit Resize "800x" "ViT Architecture" >}} Main Architecture of ViT (from the paper). {{< /imgproc >}}

 Another important point this paper made is that transformers didn't do better than CNNs on smaller datasets like the original ImageNet (~1M images).
 It wasn't until they used a ~300M image dataset that the transformer clearly outperformed CNNs.
 One reason why transformers may need to see a lot more data before they are competitive with CNNs is that they don't have the same inductive bias.
 CNNs are designed to learn patterns (filters) that are translationally invariant.
 This is useful because objects can appear anywhere in an image and so you want a model to learn the general concept while largely ignoring where globally the pattern appears.